kjhsdgf/Collin-Neural-Network/Network Class/Documentation.md

 ### miniBatchIndices
 	Vector mini_batch_indices;
-A vector of the size same as the batch size.
-This parameter stores in the indices after the randomization and it is made sure that the different mini batches get unique indices from the test data.

-### trainingDataFilename
-	string trainingDataFilename;
-It is name of the file containing the training data inputs.

-### expectedValuesFilename
-	string expectedValuesFilename;
-The expectedValuesFilename is the name of the file, which gives the expected values for each training data input in the trainingData file.
-It helps in getting the values of errors and helps the network to learn faster.
+A vector of ints that stores indices corresponding to the training data with size of mini batch size.

 ### trainingDataInfile
 	ifstream trainingDataInfile;